Eddie Rosario Player Props: Braves vs. Phillies

 Eddie Rosario At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 53rd, his on-base percentage ranks 115th, and he is 12th in the league in slugging.
+- Among qualifying batters in MLB, his batting average ranks 51st, his on-base percentage ranks 116th, and he is 12th in the league in slugging.

 - Rosario will look to extend his five-game hitting streak.
-He's batting .667 with five homers over the course of his last outings.
+He's batting .667 with five homers over the course of his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.